What is ISO 26262? Why is ISO 26262 needed?

 Identify the tool

-The TCL (Tool Confidence Level) factors graded from TCL1 up to TCL3.
-The TCL1, which means that for further steps qualification methods are not necessarily applicable, so qualification itself is not required.
-TCL 2 and TCL 3 in those cases it is assumed that the behaviour of the tool is not fully predictable, and certain qualification methods have to be applied.
+The TCL (Tool Confidence Level) factors are graded from TCL1 up to TCL3.
+The TCL1, which means that for further steps, qualification methods are not necessarily applicable, so qualification itself is not required.
+TCL 2 and TCL 3, in those cases, it is assumed that the behaviour of the tool is not fully predictable, and certain qualification methods have to be applied.
 The Tool Confidence Level results from the combination of Tool Impact (TI) and Tool Error Detection (TD).